adonisjs/v5-docs/content/guides/http/response.md

 ### Informing typescript about the method

-The `flash` property is added at the runtime, and hence Typescript does not know about it.
-To inform the Typescript, we will use [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#merging-interfaces) and add the property to the `ResponseContract` interface.
+The `flash` property is added at the runtime, and hence TypeScript does not know about it.
+To inform the TypeScript, we will use [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#merging-interfaces) and add the property to the `ResponseContract` interface.

 Create a new file at path `contracts/response.ts` (the filename is not important) and paste the following contents inside it.